gkochans/case_scraper/README.md

 THIS SCRIPT ONLY FOCUSES ON REPORTED U.S. STATE AND FEDERAL CASELAW AND UNREPORTED U.S. STATE AND FEDERAL CASELAW FOR WHICH A LEXIS OR WESTLAW CITATION IS AVAILABLE.
 IT IS NOT DESIGNED TO DETECT CITATIONS TO CASELAW FROM ANY OTHER JURISDICTION.

 THIS SCRIPT ONLY EXTRACTS CASE CITATIONS, NOT CITATIONS FOR STATUTES OR OTHER AUTHORITIES.

+# To-Do List

+- Figure out how to get Yomu to read in the text from Word files.

+- Identify case citations that the script does not parse, or parses improperly, and fix the regular expressions to address those variations.

+- Parse citations to statutes and secondary authorities.